Azure/reddog-solutions/nn-bindings/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-:warning: :construction: Java version of [reddog-code](https://github.com/Azure/reddog-code) for [Azure Spring Apps (ASA)](https://docs.microsoft.com/en-us/azure/spring-apps/) and [App Service](https://docs.microsoft.com/en-us/azure/app-service/) is WIP
+:warning: :construction: Neural-net bindings are WIP